dagniel/ckan-on-openshift/README.md

 The `Secret` objects define environment variables split between env-specific and authorization/identity.

+- the authorization/identity users and passwords are generated by the initial creation of the Openshift template from random expressions; as all data is kept in the Secrets there is no need to regenerate them twice

 The `ConfigMap`, containing the `setup.sql` script ran at initialization, is customized for CKAN.<br>
 It both initializes the needed extensions and creates the Datastore structure (DB,user, pass) needed by CKAN.